kelsa-pi/unodit/README.md

 **UNO** **Di**alog **T**ools is a Python 3 library and command-line tool that allows you to prepare your PyUNO macros with dialogs as extension, sidebar extension or embed in ODF documents.
 It also provides simple dialog boxes for interaction with a user.

-Unodit was developed for LibreOffice extension with a focus on rapid prototyping in order to lower the barrier of entry for newcomers.
+Unodit was developed with a focus on rapid prototyping in order to lower the barrier of entry for newcomers.

 `unodit` main features are: